By Andrew Heffernan

 Here's how he did it.
 The back workout below comes from Arnold's pre-contest training: It's long, tough, and not for the faint of heart or the short on time.

 But if you want a challenge for your back muscles that's bound to push them to the limit, and you want a taste of the training the Oak went through in his heyday, look no further.
 Try it out as written to spur your muscles into new growth, or break it into two or more shorter workouts you can perform throughout the week.

-Fuel your workouts and recovery with the trusted and tested supplements of LADDER!
-Shop all premium supplements here.
+Fuel your workouts and recovery with trusted and tested supplements.
+Shop all premium LADDER supplements.

 The back muscles are pulling muscles.
 They help you draw an object toward your body — or your bodyweight towards a stationary object.
 Exercise physiologists divide these moves into vertical pulls (think chin-ups) and horizontal pulls (think of rowing a boat).